john-kanel/church-music-scheduler/PDF_SETUP.md

 ## File Storage

-PDFs are temporarily stored locally during processing and automatically cleaned up after AI analysis.
+Documents (PDF and Word) are temporarily stored locally during processing and automatically cleaned up after AI analysis.

 ## Auto-Deletion System

-The system includes a weekly cron job that will automatically delete PDF files older than 18 months from events.
+The system includes a weekly cron job that will automatically delete document files older than 18 months from events.

 ### Cron Job Setup